 A Brief Building History of Hafslund's Main Building

-The original four wings were erected by different owners over a longer period of time.
-Most written sources about Hafslund’s early buildings are unfortunately lost.
-Thanks to its location by the mighty Sarps Falls, Hafslund has been a popular subject for landscape painters.
-Therefore, dated depictions exist that allow us to say quite a bit about Hafslund’s building history.
+The original four wings were built by different owners over an extended period.
+Unfortunately, most written sources concerning Hafslund’s early buildings have been lost.
+Thanks to its striking location beside the powerful Sarpsfossen waterfall, however, Hafslund became a favoured subject for landscape painters.
+These dated depictions have made it possible to piece together important aspects of the estate’s architectural history.

 The East Wing, built by Otte Bildt around 1600

-The east wing is entirely built of rubble stone and is the oldest part of today’s building.
-Only the cellar vaults are built in brick.
-This wing was erected by the nobleman Otte Bildt as the first stone house on the estate.
+The eastern wing, constructed entirely of rough-hewn stone, is the oldest part of the present building.
+Only the vaulted cellar was built in brick.
+This wing was erected by the nobleman Otte Bildt as the first stone structure on the estate.

 The West Wing, built by Otte Bildt in 1608

-The west wing is built in yellow brick on a rubble stone base.
-It was built by the nobleman Otte Bildt and Inger Jespersdatter around 1608, when Hafslund received its privileges as a noble manor.
+The western wing is built in yellow brick, resting on a base of rough-hewn stone.
+It was constructed around 1608 by the nobleman Otte Bildt and Inger Jespersdatter, at the time when Hafslund was granted its status as a noble estate.

 The South Wing, built by Daniel Bildt between 1655 and 1664

-The south wing had a gate room with entrance to the courtyard and a stair tower, and was built in plastered rubble stone with gables of brick.
-The south wing’s outer dimensions were approximately 44 x 31 meters and 10 meters wide, extraordinary dimensions.
-The likely builder is War Commissioner Daniel Ottesen Bildt, who took over the estate in 1624 and died in 1664.
-The construction can probably be connected to his second marriage to Birgitte Bjelke, daughter of Norway’s Chancellor Jens Bjelke.
+The southern wing featured a vaulted gateway leading into the courtyard, as well as a stair tower, and was built in rendered stone with gables in brick.
+Measuring approximately 44 by 31 metres, with a width of 10 metres, it was remarkable in scale for its time.
+The most likely patron was the war commissioner Daniel Ottesen Bildt, who took over the estate in 1624 and died in 1664.
+The construction is thought to be connected to his second marriage to Birgitte Bjelke, daughter of Norway’s Chancellor Jens Bjelke.

 The North Wing, built by Niels Werenskiold of Hafslund between 1701 and 1726

-The north wing is partly of older yellow brick (approximately two meters up), the rest is red brick from the reconstruction after the fire in 1758.
-The building may have been erected after Werenskiold’s ennoblement and marriage to Elisabeth de Tonsberg.
-It was either completed for the royal visit in 1704 or the royal visit in 1733.
-The building had a high main floor on a high cellar, with a lower second floor.
+The northern wing combines elements from different periods, with older yellow brick rising to around two metres, and red brick above from the reconstruction following the fire of 1758.
+The building is believed to have been erected after Werenskiold’s ennoblement and his marriage to Elisabeth de Tonsberg, and was likely completed in time for one of the royal visits, either in 1704 or 1733.
+It featured a high principal floor above an elevated cellar, with a lower second storey above.

 The entire square complex rebuilt by Karen Werenskiold and Hartvig Huitfeldt after 1741

-The tower was demolished and the four wings were united under one common hipped roof.
-Niels Werenskiold died in 1741, and Frederik V was to visit Hafslund during his royal visit in 1749.
-In 1754, Karen de Werenskiold Huitfeldt sold the main estate to Elieson.
+The tower was later removed, and the four wings were unified beneath a single hipped roof.
+Niels Werenskiold passed away in 1741, and in 1749 King Frederik V visited Hafslund during his royal journey.
+In 1754, Karen de Werenskiold Huitfeldt sold the estate to Elieson.

 Fire in 1758 – reconstruction